ORBIT-Robotics/openarm_orca_stack/README.md

 # OpenArm Orca Stack

-URDF of OpenArms with ORCA Hands
+Description of the OpenArms mounted with the Orca Hands

 ## Structure